By PDC’s Senior Weather

 Northwest Pacific Ocean

-Environmental conditions remain favorable with fair poleward and strong equatorward outflow, low to moderate vertical wind shear, and warm sea surface temperature values.
+Environmental analysis reveals an unfavorable environment with very weak outflow, low to moderate (15-20 knot) vertical wind shear, offset by favorably warm sea surface temperatures.

 Global models are in agreement that 90W will continue on a north, then northwestward track towards the Philippines over the next few days.
 A secondary area of low-level vorticity is present to the north of 90W, and global model fields are in disagreement on how much this area, which is moving westward, will influence the consolidation of 90W over the next couple of days.
 Additionally, a moderate cold surge event will begin to influence and potentially disrupt the system after 36 hours.

 Global models disagree on the timing and pace of consolidation and intensification, with the GFS being the most aggressive, while the ECMWF is more sluggish.

 Maximum sustained surface winds are estimated at 12 to 18 knots.

 The potential for the development of a significant tropical cyclone within the next 24 hours remains low.

 >>> There’s a second area of disturbed weather being referred to as Invest 98S…which is located approximately 189 NM north-northwest of Darwin, Australia.

 Enhanced infrared satellite imagery shows a consolidating system with deep convection sheared southwestward of a partly exposed low level circulation.